weakish/docs-en/views/realtime-guide-intermediate.md

 - Whether it is a will message (field `will`; more details will be covered later).
 - The content for push notification (field `pushData`; more details will be covered later); if the receiver is offline, a push notification with this content will be triggered.

-The code below sends a transient message saying “Tom is typing…” to the conversation when Tom’s input box gets focused:
+The code below sends a transient message saying "Tom is typing…" to the conversation when Tom's input box gets focused:

 ```js
 const message = new TextMessage('Tom is typing…');